 Add the 7-Up:

-Pour 3/4 cup of 7-Up (or other lemon-lime soda) around the edges of the baking dish.
-This allows for a bubbly, caramelized sauce when baking.
+Around the edges of the baking dish, pour 3/4 cup of 7-Up (or other lemon-lime soda).
+It makes for a bubbly, caramelized sauce when baking.

 Bake the Dumplings:

-Transfer the baking dish to the oven and bake until the dumplings are golden brown and the sauce is bubbling, 40 to 45 minutes.
+Gently add the baking dish to the oven and bake until the dumplings are golden and the sauce is bubbling, 40 to 45 minutes.

 Check for Doneness:

-The crescent dough will puff and gold and the insides will be gooey apple good.
+The dough will puff and sheen and the insides will be gooey apple goodness.

 Step 7: Serve the Dumplings